 The 62% of existing customers for Sky who have apparently accepted website blocking seems a little strange given that all ISPs have prompted all users to make a choice.

-on fro none responders.
+turn it on fro none responders.
 The inference is that the discrepancy is explained by a large amount of Sky subscribers that never use their broadband have been included in the 62% figure.
-Presumably the broadband is offered in packages with Sky TV when perhaps
+Presumably the broadband is offered in packages with Sky

 Children are becoming more trusting of what they see online, but sometimes lack the understanding to decide whether it is true or impartial.